tibbsm/CS361/Vision/Vision_Statement.md

 ### NOTES

+- Students are have around the same level of knowledge.
+A good open source project is one that matches your existing skills and the skills that you want to build.
+- Students also tend to be using the same resources that could be updated or improved.
+Students complain about the same thing, why not get together and fix it?
 - As with Facebook, where "[m]embership was initially restricted to students of Harvard University", ...

 > The easiest way to get into open source is to start your own projects.